AlexGrytsai/SocialMediaAPI/README.md

  - Add comments to posts.
  - Like and unlike posts.
  - Filter posts by hashtags and author.
- - Custom image upload path for post images.
+ - Custom image upload path for posts images.

 **JSON Web Tokens**: JSON Web Tokens are used to authenticate users.